This article is designed to give administrators and agents with the appropriate permissions an overview on the following topics:

 - Run the ticket creation rules that would run under the normal ticket submission process.

 - Send out new ticket emails that would go out to the appropriate users.

 Once you have completed setup select Duplicate to finalize the process.

 You can create a PDF file of one or more selected tickets by clicking on Other > Generate PDF icon in the bulk options toolbar.
 Next, select whether you want one single PDF or individual PDFs for each ticket.

 Changing Ticket Issue

-You can change the issue of multiple tickets of the same model type at once by selecting Other > Change Issue in the batch ticket toolbar.
+You can change the issue of multiple tickets of the same model type at once by selecting Other > Change Issue in the bulk ticket toolbar.